 ACS Polymers Au, publishing fundamental and applied research on all aspects of polymer and biopolymer science and related cross-disciplinary areas.

-University of Utah Professor Shelley D. Minteer will serve as the ACS Au journals’ editor-in-chief.
-Each journal in the portfolio will have a deputy editor to oversee the day-to-day handling of manuscripts.
+University of Utah Professor Shelley D. Minteer serves as the ACS Au journals’ editor-in-chief.
+Each journal in the portfolio has a deputy editor to oversee the day-to-day handling of manuscripts.